codio/site/source/docs/classes/unitmanagement/assign-project.html.md

 ---

-You can assign individual projects as well as adding Courses to your class(es).
+You can assign any individual [Codio project](/docs/project/creating) to a class.

-To add an individual project, follow the steps below.
-(Note: to learn how to create projects, jump to [Creating Projects](/docs/project/creating))

 1. From the **Classes** area, click on your class to open it.
 <img alt="authtoken" src="/img/docs/manage_classes/year_10_class.png" class="simple"/>